 Instructions: Please log each session with your mentee.
-Submit this log form to the ScIP and Ms. Dismuke via email at dismuksh@orange.k12.nj.us on the last working day of each month for the duration of your mentorship.
-Please keep a record for yourself and your mentee, also.
+Submit this log form to Ms. Glasshebra Jones on the last working day of each month for the duration of your mentorship.
+Please keep a record for yourself and your mentee also.
 Please add rows as needed.

 Month: Year: School/District:

 Mentor Name: Mentor Signature:

 Mentee Name: Mentee Signature:

 Principal's Signature:

-Total No. of Mentoring Hours This Month:
+Total No. of Mentoring g Hours This Montl n·

 Date Time Description of Activities Total

-From: To: time per
+From: To: time per session

-session

-Goals and Objectives
+Cools and Objectives

-Feedback

-Next Steps with timeline

-Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources

 Goals and Objectives

 Feedback

 Next Steps with timeline

 Resources